junxit/us-congress-bills-116/metadata.md

 - 2019-07-24 — Resolution provides for consideration of H.R.
 3877 and H.R.
 549 under closed rules.
 Resolution also waives clause 6(a) of Rule XIII, requiring a two-thirds vote waiver to consider a rule on the same day it is reported from the Rules Committee against any resolution reported through the legislative day of July 26, 2019.
 - 2019-07-24 — The House Committee on Rules reported an original measure, H. Rept.
 116-183, by Mr. Perlmutter.
 - 2019-07-24 — The House Committee on Rules reported an original measure, H. Rept.
 116-183, by Mr. Perlmutter.
+- 2019-07-25 — Considered as privileged matter. (consideration: CR H7390-7395)
+- 2019-07-25 — Considered as unfinished business. (consideration: CR H7396-7397)
+- 2019-07-25 — DEBATE - The House proceeded with one hour of debate on H. Res.
+519.
+- 2019-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-25 — On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 197 (Roll no. 509). (text: CR H7390-7391)
+- 2019-07-25 — On ordering the previous question Agreed to by the Yeas and Nays: 234 - 195 (Roll no. 508). (consideration: CR H7395, H7396)
+- 2019-07-25 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+519, the Chair put the question on ordering the previous question and by voice vote, announced the ayes had prevailed.
+Mr. Cole demanded the yeas and nays and the Chair postponed further proceedings until later in the legislative day.
+- 2019-07-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 197 (Roll no. 509).(text: CR H7390-7391)